pcre2grep(1) — Linux manual page

 selected if any of the fixed strings are found in it

 (subject to -w or -x, if present).
-This option applies
+This option applies only

-of files; it does not apply to patterns specified by any
+files; it does not apply to patterns specified by any of

-of the --include or --exclude options.
+the --include or --exclude options.

 -f filename, --file=filename